brunocbr/zettel-composer/README.md

 ./zettel-compose.py --watch --stream-to-marked "~/archive/2345 My index note.markdown"
 ```

 The `index` note will control the order in which notes will be printed.
-It is recommended that you include all the relevant notes in the index (but the script will also include others as it finds references while scanning the notes, under certain conditions).
+It is recommended that you include all the relevant notes in the index (but the script will also include others as it finds references while scanning the notes).

 Usually when working with "Zettelkasten" notes, you'll want to make cross references to notes not necessarily intended for "public" consumption.
 This is why the default behaviour is to only reference and print notes using a non-standard notation of wiki links prefixed by the section mark (this character can usually be typed with `⌥ 6` on the mac, `C-x 8 S` in emacs):